DrDavidL/deid-ollama/README.md

 # CSV De-identification with Local LLM (Ollama)

-A robust tool for de-identifying Protected Health Information (PHI) in CSV files using a locally running Large Language Model (LLM) via Ollama.
+A customizeable tool to explore de-identifying Protected Health Information (PHI) in CSV files using a locally running Large Language Model (LLM) via Ollama.
 This implementation provides advanced concurrency control and multiple processing approaches to handle parallel processing efficiently while avoiding API overload issues.

 **⚠️ IMPORTANT**: This is **NOT validated** for production use.
 Only use for exploration and understanding.
 Identifying the right chunk size and number of passes required for a given local model to deidentify text chunks is not known or predictable.